-As we all know that MS Excel is mainly used and popular for its function, formulas, and macros.
-But what if we are getting some issue while writing the formula or we are not able to get the desired result in a cell as we have not formulated the function correctly.
+As we all know that MS Excel is mainly used and famous for its function, formulas, and macros.
+But what if we are getting some issue while writing the formula, or we are not able to get the desired result in a cell as we have not formulated the function correctly.
 That is why MS Excel provides a lot of built-in tools for formula auditing and troubleshooting formulas.

 The tools which we can use for auditing and formula troubleshooting in excel are: